Major Richard Waygood MBE

-Richard is the Performance Manager for British Eventing.
+Richard is Eventing Performance Manager for British Equestrian’s World Class Programme and also current Performance Director for the World Class Programme.
 He spent eight years as Chef d’Equipe for the British Dressage team, leading them to a victory at the London 2012 Olympics.

-He joined the Army as a private soldier in 1979.
-He was commissioned from the Ranks in 2000 and retired a Major in 2009, having held the high profile and prestigious role of Riding Master for seven years.
-During this time, he trained and choreographed the world famous Household Cavalry Musical Ride and was the first serving officer of the British Army to compete at Badminton for 23 years - finishing clear and inside the top 20.
+He joined the army as a private soldier in 1979, was commissioned from the ranks in 2000 and retired a major in 2009, having held the high profile and prestigious role of Riding Master for seven years.
+During this time, he trained and choreographed the world famous Household Cavalry Musical Ride and was the first serving officer of the British Army to compete at Badminton for 23 years - finishing clear, and inside the top 20.

-As well being a dedicated ambassador for Brooke, Richard still competes internationally in three-day eventing and coaches all over the globe.
-His current role as at British Eventing keeps him busy at home and abroad, and the team had an impressive win at the 2017 European Championships in Poland.
-His focus in 2018 was the World Equestrian Games in Tryon, North Carolina with a fantastic result for Team GB Eventing with an individual gold and a team gold.
-He will now be looking ahead to Tokyo 2020.
+As well as being a dedicated ambassador for Brooke, Richard still competes internationally in three-day eventing and coaches all over the globe.
+His current Team GB roles keep him busy at home and abroad, and the team has had many impressive wins, including gold in 2018 at the World Equestrian Games in Tryon and another outstanding gold for Britain in the Tokyo Olympics in 2021.